aditya18007/config/README.md

 ## Terminal
 #### Emulator
-* I like the default ZTerminal of Ubuntu
+* I like the default Terminal of Ubuntu
-* But, most of the times, I feel the need of multiple terminal windows as available with Terminator
+* Theme from here.
+Gruvbox dark : https://github.com/Mayccoll/Gogh

 #### Bash Shell
 * I haven't used any other shell like zsh or fish.